 The Buffered VPN Client for Windows

-The software downloads very quickly and installs without fuss.
-When it asks if you want to install the latest OpenVPN Tap drivers (virtual ethernet), select “yes,” because you need them.
-Once you have installed it, you will only need to log in once, because you can check a box that remembers your password for ease of use.
+The software downloads very quickly and installs without any issues or confusion.
+However, when it asks if you want to “install the latest OpenVPN Tap drivers (virtual ethernet)” please click “yes,” because you do need them.

-It would be nice to see a dedicated per-app kill switch in the client.
-However, this is a minor quibble and I really did enjoy using the Buffered software, which I found to be both fast and reliable.
-I used Buffered to stream HD videos for several hours without any trouble whatsoever.
+As was the case in the past, I enjoyed using the Buffered software which I found to be both fast and reliable.
+During my tests, I used Buffered to stream HD videos all evening without any problems whatsoever.

 I used ipleak.net to check for IP leaks, Domain Name System (DNS) leaks, and the Web Real-Time Communication (WebRTC) bug.
 I discovered no leaks whatsoever.
 Buffered’s performance (especially considering the speeds that it provides) is absolutely outstanding and – without a shadow of a doubt – makes Buffered one of the best VPNs on the market.

-I tested an OpenVPN connection on my Android device and found connection speeds to be identical to when I used the custom client on my Windows PC.
+I tested an OpenVPN connection using the Android OpenVPN client on my Samsung tablet and found connection speeds to be identical to when I used the custom client on my Windows PC.

 Buffered VPN Review: Conclusion